 The graph above shows an apparent decline in demand for ASP.NET.
-In this post I give my view on why I think this decline has taken place.
+In this post we give our view on why we think this decline has taken place.

 So why might there be a decline in ASP.NET across the permanent and contract market?

 Firstly, we would say that it has nothing to do with it being a 'bad' technology or because (ASP.NET Core aside) it is not completely open-source.
 It also has little to do with ASP.NET not being seen as a cool technology.